-Adding to the patient’s condition, Dr. Deepak Thakur, Senior Consultant – Paediatric Cardiology, Paras Hospitals, Gurugram, said, “The baby was suffering from an exceptionally rare combination of heart defects.
+Adding to the patient’s condition, Dr. Deepak Thakur, Senior Consultant – Paediatric Cardiology, Paras Hospitals, Gurugram, said.
+“The baby was suffering from an exceptionally rare combination of heart defects.
 Besides the intricate surgery, managing small baby 3kg with complex cardiac surgery in the ICU is typically quite demanding and has equally tough challenges as is the surgery.
 In this case, the child spent 7 days in the ICU and was in critical condition.
-However, with proper preoperative planning and continuous monitoring and prompt intervention on complications post surgery the baby was efficiently treated and was saved.”
+However, the medical team efficiently treated and saved the baby with proper preoperative planning, continuous monitoring, and prompt intervention on post-surgery complications.”

 About Paras Health: